-We are for a housing plan that begins with the needs and input of Olympia residents, which is guided by the Comp Plan.
+Olympians for Smart Development and Livable Neighborhoods is for a housing plan that begins with the needs and input of Olympia residents, AND is guided by the Comprehensive Plan.
+The neighborhoods targeted by MM for large housing are the older ones, the affordable ones, the ones with mostly well-kept homes, built from 1850 to 1930.
 We believe preserving single-family neighborhoods in-town prevents sub-urban sprawl, by offering this much-desired type of housing in-town.

 Print a "No Missing Middle" sign to put in your car window or carry to a Council Meeting: download and then print a jpeg version here in the "landscape" orientation (long dimension horizontal), or a pdf version here.

 •Make a flier (or use the one provided on this website), copy it and give copies to your neighbors.

 What is Missing Middle (MM)?

 A decision will soon be made whether to bring Missing Middle to your neighborhood .
 To date, the largest attempted change in zoning to occur in Olympia, the Missing Middle proposes dense multifamily units in single-family neighborhoods.

 • Large housing such as triplexes, fourplexes, and 12-unit apartments will be squeezed in next to single family homes